-- 13. Defendant Cheryl A. Dragoo ("Dragoo") was appointed to Bowl America's Board of Directors on September 25, 2008, and was 72 years old when she approved the Merger.
+- of Directors on September 25, 2008, and was 72 years old when she approved the Merger.
 Dragoo took over the role as Bowl America's Chief Executive Officer ("CEO") in January 2019 after Goldberg began experiencing health issues in 2018, and became Bowl America's President in December 2019 after the passing of long-time CEO, Goldberg.
 Dragoo also served as the Company's Chief Financial Officer ("CFO") since 2002 and was employed by the Company since 1972.
 Dragoo was the beneficial owner of 14,010 shares of Bowl America's Class A stock and was entitled to cast 14,010 votes. - 14.
-The Board provided Dragoo with a \$400,000 cash bonus, which was contingent on assisting with the consummation of the Merger, placing her interests in conflict with those of the Company's minority stockholders.
+The Board provided Dragoo with a \$400,000 cash bonus, which was contingent on assisting with the consummation of the Merger, placing her interests in conflict with those of the b.
+Allan L. Sher.

+Company's minority stockholders.
 Dragoo agreed to vote her shares in favor of the Merger prior to the August 11, 2021 vote.
 Dragoo signed the Merger Proxy and Letter to Stockholders on behalf of the Board urging the Company's minority shareholders to vote in favor of the Merger.